PrintNightmare patch: How to update Windows after Microsoft security alert

 Here’s how:

-- Step 1: Make sure you have installed Microsoft’s June 2021 emergency security update.
+- Step 1: Make sure you install Microsoft’s June 2021 emergency security update.
 This patches one of two major loopholes in the Windows Print Spooler system.
 Download the version for your system here; all options are listed under “Security Updates.”

-- Step 2: Unfortunately, there is no patch yet for the second loophole, so Microsoft and the federal Cybersecurity and Infrastructure Security Agency are advising people to disable Windows Print Spooler when it’s not being used for printing.
+- Step 2: Unfortunately, there’s no patch yet for the second loophole, so Microsoft and the federal Cybersecurity and Infrastructure Security Agency are advising people to disable Windows Print Spooler when it’s not being used for printing.
 Follow the instructions listed under “Workarounds” here.
 It involves some coding magic via PowerShell, a program which you can download here.